Temirtas Zhussupov

 Temirtas Zhussupov (born 15 January 1988) is a Kazakh boxer.
 He competed at the 2021 AIBA World Boxing Championships, winning the gold medal in the minimumweight event.
+He also competed at the 2025 IBA Men's World Boxing Championships, winning the bronze medal in the same event.

 Zhussupov was named the Best Boxer of the Year by the Kazakhstan Boxing Federation in 2018.